Police corruption: Bulgaria

 Data from the 2011 Eurobarometer research places Bulgaria fourth in the European Union (EU) in terms of bribes paid to public officials.
 The main factor behind this ranking is bribes paid to police officers.
 According to the same research, Bulgaria sits first on the list of EU member states with widespread police corruption.

-While much of the duties of safeguarding - largely through oppression - the communist rule in Bulgaria was undertaken by the Ministry of Interior (MoI), after 1989 its make-up changed dramatically.
+While many of the duties of safeguarding - largely through oppression - the communist rule in Bulgaria was undertaken by the Ministry of the Interior (MoI), after 1989 its make-up changed dramatically.
 From 1990 to 1993, almost one quarter of the MoI's staff were dismissed - between 12,000 and 19,000 police officers, 60-90% of which were officers at the medium and senior levels.
-Additionally, a role in the political conflicts of the 1990s led to further dismissals of national and regional police detectives and mass layoffs of middle ranking officers.
+Additionally, a role in the political conflicts of the 1990s led to further dismissals of national and regional police detectives and mass layoffs of middle-ranking officers.
 Simultaneously, Bulgaria was undergoing a transition from the Soviet Communist regime to democracy, leading to a sharp increase in crime and criminal incidents (up to ten times in growth for some crimes), coupled with a severe economic downturn and the emergence of a large number of criminal groups.
-The effects of these drastic changes to the MoI and dramatic upheaval of Bulgaria's political landscape culminated with the financial and economic crisis of 1996–97, during which police corruption rose on almost all levels.
+The effects of these drastic changes to the MoI and dramatic upheaval of Bulgaria's political landscape culminated in the financial and economic crisis of 1996–97, during which police corruption rose on almost all levels.